buildpacks/rfcs/text/0000-rfc-process.md

 **Steward**: The steward of an RFC is responsible for shepherding an RFC through the process, including working with the author to ensure RFC completeness and quality, and building consensus among stakeholders.

-**Call for Votes**: When an RFC is deemed ready by a team lead, that team lead initiates the voting process with a call for votes.
+**Call for Votes**: When an RFC is deemed ready by its steward, the steward initiates the voting process with a call for votes.
 At this point the RFC is closed to modification.

 **End Date**: When a call for votes is initiated, an end date for voting is set.
 Any person wishing to vote on an RFC must do so by the end date.